 If any of the above happens don’t expect the stored bile to leave the gallbladder and finds its way into a poo.
 Bile-less poo will be pale.

 But don’t panic.
 Gallbladder problem may only be temporary.

 - inflammation may subside and

 By looking at your poo, you can easily tell when the liver-gallbladder pair works in sync.
 When gallbladder is “open for business” and the liver produces enough bile, your stool will have normal brownish color.

 If you see that your stool alternates between pale and normal, suspect gallbladder rather than the liver problem.
 Likely you don’t have issues with bile production or chronic bile deficiency.

 Can lack of bile cause diarrhea?

 Since bile is necessary to digest fats, lack of bile can cause several problems related to fat digestion.
 One of them is diarrhea from accumulation of undigested fat in the stool.
-In that case you can also see oily droplets in the toilet which may be accompanied by a foul smell.
-Pale stool and oily droplets are give-away signs of definite bile deficiency either due to liver or gallbladder problems.

 High cholesterol caused by gallbladder?